gregschmit/django-purge/README.rst

 Dev Quickstart
 ##############

 Purge comes with a `settings.py` file, technically making it a Django project as well as a Django app.
-First clone, the repository into a location of your choosing:
+First clone, the repository into a location of your
+choosing:

 .. code-block:: shell

     $ git clone https://github.com/gregschmit/django-purge

 Then you can go into the :code:`django-purge` directory and do the initial migrations and run the server (you may need to type :code:`python3` rather than :code:`python`):

 .. code-block:: shell

     $ cd django-purge
-    $ python manage.py makemigrations django_purge
+    $ python manage.py makemigrations
     $ python manage.py migrate
     $ python manage.py createsuperuser
     ...